Post-Operative Patient Information

 - An ice pack (or ice cubes in a plastic bag), wrapped in a tea towel can be applied to the hand for 20 minutes.
 Do not allow the ice to dampen or wet the dressing.
 You should AVOID removing the dressing to apply ice directly to the skin.
 The area under your dressing is sterile and should not be disturbed before your next follow-up appointment.
 Ice therapy can be discontinued after the first 3 days.

 - Do not be alarmed if your fingers and hand swell.
 Fluid tends to accumulate in the hands, forearm and elbow in an operated limb.
 This is a normal response of your body to surgery.
 They may also turn purple if fluid and blood accumulate in your soft tissue.
 To control some of the fluid accumulation, try and elevate your hand while you are resting, aiming for your wrist/hand to be higher than your heart.
 Less swelling is often associated with less “throbbing” pain and can be an effective way of controlling some of your pain.

 You may experience side effects from the anaesthetic or pain medications.
 The most common are nausea and constipation.
 Over-the-counter medications can minimize these side-effects and are available at your local pharmacy.
 Ask your pharmacist for help, if you have questions.

-Check out Dr McLean’s articles on wrist related information and post surgery information.
+Check out Dr McLean’s articles on hand related information and post surgery information.